US general says Ukraine invasion would be ‘horrific’

 And you can imagine what it might look like in dense urban areas, along roads and so on and so forth.
 It would be horrific, it would be terrible.

-Backing up Milley’s nightmare vision was Pentagon chief Lloyd Austin, who declared that while Russian President Vladimir Putin had not set heart on invading yet, he was capable of doing so, and there were “multiple options available” such as “the seizure of cities and significant territories” to Moscow.
+Backing up Milley’s nightmare vision was Pentagon chief Lloyd Austin, who declared that while Russian President Vladimir Putin had not set his heart on invading yet, he was capable of doing so, and there were “multiple options available,” such as “the seizure of cities and significant territories” by Moscow.

 “From media coverage, it looks like we are at war already,” the Ukrainian president added, noting that “we don’t need this panic.”